ur-cristiano-fc/ur-cristiano-fc.github.io/pages/privacy-policy.md

 ---

-## 📩 How We Use Collected Information
+## 📩 How Ur Cristiano FC Uses Collected Information

-We use the collected information to:
+Ur Cristiano FC uses the collected information to:

 - Improve our website experience
 - Personalize content
 - Monitor analytics and user behavior
 - Send periodic emails or updates (only if you opt-in)

-We **do not sell**, trade, or rent user personal information.
+Ur Cristiano FC **does not sell**, trade, or rent user personal information.

 ---

-## 🔐 How We Protect Your Information
+## 🔐 How Ur Cristiano FC Protects Your Information

-We use industry-standard security tools and best practices to ensure your data is safe.
+Ur Cristiano FC uses industry-standard security tools and best practices to ensure your data is safe.
 However, please note that no method of transmission over the Internet is 100% secure.

 ---

 ## 👥 Third-Party Services

-We may use third-party services like:
+Ur Cristiano FC may use third-party services like:

 - Google Analytics
 - Google AdSense